lawsonM525/CSC120-A3/reflection.md

 I met up with Lesly and Glory today at the Nielson Library to brainstorm ideas.
 But we were all pretty tired.
 So far, we have been able to do the most basic requirement of the task which is taking in the number of rounds and looping input and responses for that number of times.
 I plan to design some string comprehension methods to make the conversations more complex.

 <u> 9/26 16:03 </u>
-It took me a while to understand how I was meant to implement canned responses but I have settled on using it as a pool for the chatbot to randomly collect responses from.
+It took me a while to understand how I was meant to implement canned responses but, after discussing the code with Cassie, I have settled on using it as a pool for the chatbot to randomly collect responses from.
 This lead me to explore how the Random class works in Java as I realized it does not work the same way as it does in Python.
 I have been able to code for the robot to randomly select a response and will be moving on to break down user questions or staements into array from their string version.

+<u> 9/26 22:03 </u>
+I attended TA hours to brainstorm with Abby and Jessica as well as Ask the TA, Dakota, a quesion about an my VS Code.
+For some reason, my Visual Studio Code is not able to run my java program.
+Unfortunately, Jessica was not able to provide much help so I resorted to editing myocde in repl.it instead.
+However, repl.it does not provide support for the org.apache.commons import.
+So I returned to VS Code where support for that import has already been set up, as I was importing Array Utils from that class to use in my code.
+Now, the import is supported but I am still not able to run my code.
+I am considering submitting what I've written without running it as I have coded most of the rubric, but I really want to run it tjust to test the various cases and be sure it works.
+I will spend a bit more time figuring this out.

 References:
 https://www.educative.io/answers/how-to-generate-random-numbers-in-java